 Mutual funds are special investment companies registered with the Securities and Exchange Commission.
 The SEC applies strict rules to mutual funds, including requirements to make some information publicly available and maintain enough capital to cover investors cashing in shares.
 To start a mutual fund, you’ll need to set up a corporation, which can be any type, including a limited liability company, or LLC.
 Once incorporated, your company can apply with the SEC to run a mutual fund using Form N-1A.
+In order to successful complete Form N-1A, prospective fund owners must supply a wide variety of information, including the names of principal underwriters, management services, and any businesses connected to the fund itself.
 If the application is approved, your company will become a regulated investment company.

 To manage a mutual fund, you’ll have to be approved for institutional investment management by the SEC.
 You can register with Form ADV, which can also be used to meet some state registration requirements.
 On Form ADV, you will disclose the size of the portfolios you will manage.
 Institutional investment managers who oversee a portfolio of $100 million or more must file a Form 13F, which details the fund’s portfolio transactions and value.